Harman-92/IDRiD/README.md

 # IDRiD
-Repository consisting of computer vision and machine learning techniques on INRiD dataset
+Repository consisting of computer vision and machine learning techniques on IDRiD dataset

 ### Setup of the project